 The poliovirus is spread when food, water or hands that are contaminated with the faeces (poo) or the throat or nasal secretions of an infected person enter the mouth of an uninfected person.

-A person may develop symptoms within three to 21 days of coming into contact with the virus and will be most infectious seven to 10 days before and after the beginning of symptoms.
-People remain infectious for as long as the virus continues to be excreted in their faeces (poo), which may continue for several weeks.
-Typically, the virus remains in the throat for one to two weeks.
+A person may develop symptoms within 3 to 21 days of coming into contact with the virus and will be most infectious 7 to 10 days before and after the beginning of symptoms.
+People remain infectious for as long as the virus continues to be excreted in their faeces (poo), which may continue for up to 6 weeks.
+Typically, the virus remains in the throat for 1 to 2 weeks.

 Risk factors for polio